wasim2002/MOQO/README.md

 # MOQO
-# This is a animated scrolling landing page
+# This is a animated landing page with scrolling effects
 # using gsap , HTML , CSS and JS